Foreo UFO Activated Masks - Call It a Night Review

 Review

-Results you may expect from using Foreo UFO Activated Masks - Call It a Night:
+Does Foreo UFO Activated Masks - Call It a Night Work?

-Quite moisturizing: Foreo UFO Activated Masks - Call It a Night has a moisturizing rating of 5.1 out of 10.
+According to CreamScan analysis, Foreo UFO Activated Masks - Call It a Night is quite moisturizing, with a moisturizing rating of 5.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.2 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Methylpropanediol (est. ≈9.0%), Glycerin (est. ≈6.0%) and Panthenol (est. ≈3.0%).